The Rock Lookout and Rileys Mountain in Mulgoa

 Rileys Mountain Trail

-Rileys Mountain was named after James John Riley, who was the first mayor of Penrith in the 1870s.
+Rileys Mountain is named after James John Riley, the first mayor of Penrith in the 1870s.

 Rileys Mountain Lookout